s00sr/AtariBermudaGame-REPLICA/README.md

 I've found there's no any python-made replica of this game so this is my contribution to the world, specially UCSP students out there with a mission and without help just like me :)

 English :
-This is a little help by me for u boys, its very easy to understand because i used a program names pygae_functions made by a genius.
+This is a little help by me for u boys, its very easy to understand because i used a program names pygame_functions made by a genius.
 This game is open to enhancements and tips from u all.
 The genius is: Steve Paget, here its his page if u want to learn more about the program. https://github.com/StevePaget .